Braids, conformal module and entropy: Elements of Teichm uller Theory.

 {Teichm\"{u}ller !
 Theorem} \begin{thm} Let $X$ and $Y$ be closed Riemann surfaces of genus $g \geq 2$, and let $\varphi : X \to Y$ be a homeomorphism.
 Then there is a unique homeomorphism isotopic to $\varphi$ with smallest quasiconformal dilatation.
 This homeomorphism is either conformal or its Beltrami differential has the form $k \cdot \frac{\vert \phi \vert}\phi$ for a holomorphic quadratic differential $\phi$ on $X$ and a constant $k \in (0,1)$. $\phi$ is unique up to multiplication by a positive constant. \end{thm}

-A homeomorphism with the latter property is called a Teichm\"uller mapping and $\phi$ is called its quadratic differential.

-Let $X$ and $Y$ be closed Riemann surfaces or Riemann surfaces of first kind.
+A homeomorphism with Beltrami differential $k \cdot \frac{\vert \phi \vert}\phi$ for a holomorphic quadratic differential $\phi$ on $X$ and a constant $k \in (0,1)$ is called a Teichm\"uller mapping and $\phi$ is called its quadratic differential.
+Teichm\"uller mappings are characterized by their local description in distinguished coordinates.
+Let $X$ and $Y$ be closed Riemann surfaces.
 Suppose $\varphi : X \to Y$ is a Teichm\"uller mapping with quadratic differential $\phi$ and constant $k$.
 Then the inverse mapping $\varphi^{-1}$ is again a Teichm\"uller mapping with quadratic differential denoted by $-\psi$ and constant $k$.
 The order of $\phi$ at a point $z$ is the same as the order of $-\psi$ at the image $\varphi (z)$.
+The quadratic differential $\psi$ is called the terminal quadratic differential of $\varphi$.
+The quadratic differential $\phi$ of $\varphi (z)$ is also called the initial quadratic differential of $\varphi (z)$.
+For more insight see \cite{Be1}, or Theorem 8.1, V.8, of \cite{Let}.
+There are distinguished coordinates $z$ for $\phi$ near a point $z_0 \in X$ that vanish at $z_0$ and distinguished coordinates $\zeta$ for $-\psi$ near the image point $\varphi (z_0) \in Y$ which vanish at $\varphi (z_0)$ so that the mapping $\varphi$ has the form